ISDP-Project/medical-shop-management/CODE QUALITY CHECKLIST.md

-# Code Quality
+# Code Quality Guidelines
-Everyone contributing to this process must adhere to the code quality guidlines as provided by this document.
+Everyone contributing to this project must adhere to the code quality guidlines as provided by this document.
 If sub-par quality code is contributed then you would be asked to refactor your code and/or your commit may be deleted.
+This may lead to significant delays in the development process, so adhere to these guidelines.

 This is necessary as a team of 10+ members will be working on this project.